qtile/qtile/docs/manual/config/without-dm.rst

 ====================

-This case will cover automatic login to Qtile after booting the system without using display manager.
+This case will cover automatic login to Qtile after booting the system without using display manager directly from **systemd**.
 It logins in virtual console and init X by running through session.

 Automatic login to virtual console
 ----------------------------------